julien-muke/bedrock-chatbot/README.md

 13. To visit your fully serverless AI chatbot Live, click on the Object URL.
 14. You should see your AI Chatbot with a stylish chat interface running on Amazon S3.

-Now you can ask the AI Chatbot anything and you will have a real-time AI responses.
+🏆 Now you can ask the AI Chatbot anything and you will have a real-time AI responses.

+## 🗑️ Clean Up Resources

+When you’re done, clean up your AWS resources to avoid charges.